tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 >
 > How do you find the contents of the current directory and everything below it?

-I like questions like this because they're a quick way to get a feel for how someone troubleshoots under constraints.
+I like questions like this because they're a quick way to get a feel for how someone thinks when the usual tools aren't available.

 I'm not particularly interested in whether they know five replacements for `ls`.
 The interesting part is what happens after the obvious answer disappears.